-Hortense yearns for a new life away from rural Jamaica, Gilbert dreams of becoming a lawyer, and Queenie longs to escape her Lincolnshire roots.
-In these three intimately connected stories, hope and humanity meet stubborn reality, tracing the tangled history of Jamaica and Britain.
+Hortense yearns for a new life away from rural Jamaica.
+Gilbert dreams of becoming a lawyer.
+Queenie longs to escape her Lincolnshire roots.
+Three intimately connected stories, tracing the tangled history of Jamaica and Britain.

 'A landmark in the National Theatre's history: a tumultuous epic about first-generation Jamaican immigrants... skilfully adapted... one of the most important plays of the year'Guardian

-'In this inspiring adaptation, which compresses the book into a gripping three-hour state-of-the-nation epic, Small Island has found its ideal home... the show acknowledges struggle and strife on all sides, flies the flag for compassion and achieves a hard-won (and still to be fought for) inclusivity'Telegraph
+'Inspiring adaptation... a gripping state-of-the-nation epic... the show acknowledges struggle and strife on all sides, flies the flag for compassion and achieves a hard-won (and still to be fought for) inclusivity'Telegraph

 'A passionate engagement with the past that's sure to resonate with audiences at a time when the very idea of Britain is under such fierce scrutiny'Evening Standard

 'Utterly sensational – an engrossing, all-embracing piece of theatre... a staggering achievement'WhatsOnStage

 'Beautifully translated to stage by adaptor Helen Edmundson, using thrilling theatrical solutions to honour Levy's epic - and still urgent - tale... a stirring spectacle that never loses sight of the people at its heart'Broadway World

 'What a huge-hearted achievement this is, a sweeping, captivating dramatisation... thrilling in its scope and exquisite in its detail...
 Helen Edmundson's adaptation feels at once effortlessly epic and delicately intimate'iNews

 3 Mar 2022